How to refer patients

 Dr Neela consults privately in Box Hill and in Mornington.

-Neela is always happy for GPs or emergency physicians to contact her directly.
+Neela is always happy for GPs or other specialists to contact her directly.
 Please call or email the rooms if you do not already have her number.
 She is always happy to look at an X-ray or otherwise provide advice over the phone.
 Many hand injuries can appropriately be seen by a hand therapist in the first instance.
 We recommend Eastern Hand Rehab in Box Hill, and Peninsula Hand Therapy in Mornington.

 If you are happy for your patient receive the next available appointment, then you can provide them with a referral and ask they make their own appointment.